SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 ![Ecobici Data Station Status](/assets/hackmexico/station-status.png)

-This data is great, but we can’t infer trends over time if we only have a single snapshot in time.
+This data is great, but we can’t infer trends over time if we only have a single snapshot.
 Therefore I wrote a small script to save snapshots every hour in Javascript via a Github Actions.
 It ran for some weeks so that we could infer trends not just based on the time of day, but also the day of the week.

-If you want to see this script or access the resulting data for calendar week 14, you can access it on my Github here: [https://github.com/SimonHFrost/ecobici-api-poll-and-save](https://github.com/SimonHFrost/ecobici-api-poll-and-save).
+If you want to see this script or access the resulting data for calendar week 14, you can access it on my Github here: [https://github.com/SimonHFrost/ecobici-api-poll-and-save](https://github.com/SimonHFrost/ecobici-api-poll-and-save)

 #### Trip Information (historical)